 My first publisher thought I was a little too “mysterious” because I didn’t show enough personal photos.
 It is true that I am not a big fan of selfies and photos.
 I never really saw the point: I prefer my creations to be in the spotlight rather than me.
 But whatever, here are a few I picked out.

-My word, time really flies way too fast… With a bit of luck, The Genesis Protocol will become reality, and according to my research, this seems very to be very close 😉
+My word, time really flies too fast… With a bit of luck, The Genesis Protocol will become reality, and according to my research, this seems to be very close 😉

 Music has always been part of my life.
 I learned to play a few instruments at a young age, but stopped everything at the start of my university studies, due to lack of time.
 On the other hand, I always have a lot of fun being backstage with the big music family, and I’m posting some pictures here.

 There were also a lot of funny moments outside concert venues.
 I remember, for example, that George Duke once asked me to take him to a place he wanted to discover.
 At that time I had a sports car with a manual gearbox.
 But since dear George was overflowing… how to say it… a little-a lot from the passenger seat, I couldn’t change gears and stayed in 2nd gear the whole way!
-I wouldn’t say it was terrible stress or a cold sweat moment, but I still prayed that we would arrive quickly.
+I wouldn’t say it was terrible stress, but I still prayed that we would arrive quickly.
 Fortunately, the place was not very far and, since he was talking all the time, he didn’t notice a thing!